-- Shareholder return for the HUGO BOSS share compared to the MSCI World Textiles, Apparel & Luxury Goods Performance Index (relative total shareholder return (RTSR)) - Return on capital employed (ROCE) - Employee satisfaction - · The Company's performance in the field of sustainability
+- Shareholder return for the HUGO BOSS share compared to the MSCI World Textiles, Apparel & Luxury Goods Performance Index (relative total shareholder return (RTSR)) - Return on capital employed (ROCE) - Employee satisfaction - The Company's performance in the field of sustainability

 The "relative total shareholder return" target component is measured based on the increase in enterprise value, comprising the share performance and hypothetically reinvested dividends, compared to the MSCI World Textiles, Apparel & Luxury Goods Performance Index.
 The return on capital employed is based on the development of the ROCE (return on capital employed) profitability indicator versus the budget.
 The degree of employee satisfaction is measured by an employee survey conducted annually by an independent institute, and the resulting "Employee Trust Index" is compared with the top 100 companies.
 The sustainability performance is determined by the Company's improvement in the Dow Jones Sustainability Assessment, in which the sustainability performance of listed companies is assessed by an index provider.
-The composition of the Dow Jones Sustainability Index (DJSI) is defined based on this assessment.
 The targets for the RTSR and ROCE performance criteria each account for one third of the LTI program, while the targets for employee satisfaction and sustainability each account for one sixth.

 Specific target, minimum and maximum values are defined for each target component and are used to calculate the entitlement to payment.
 The targets are defined on March 31 at the latest of the first year of the performance term in a target-setting agreement concluded between the Managing Board and the Supervisory Board.
-The Managing Board and the Supervisory Board should reach an agreement in this regard.
+The Managing Board and the Supervisory Board.
 The Supervisory Board shall only make decisions at its professional discretion if this does not happen.